arcus/education_modules/git_cli_vs_gui/git_cli_vs_gui.md

 We think that a CLI-first approach works for **some** people.
 After all, if you can drive a car with a manual transmission, it's easy to switch to an automatic transmission, but it's hard to do the reverse.
 If you like having lots of control and seeing how things work behind the scenes, you'll enjoy working in the command line.
 And then you'll know the commands by name and be able to search online easily for how to do complex things in Git.

 We also think there's a very large contingent of users who would be so frustrated or intimidated by using the CLI that a CLI-first approach won't work for them.
-If you're not first and foremost a computer programmer, you don't have the habit of working in the command line.
+If you're not first and foremost a computer programmer, you probably don't have the habit of working in the command line.
 It's absolutely acceptable to decide that you don't want to have to learn two skills -- Git and the command line -- at the same time.
 Learning to use Git in a GUI is plenty of effort on its own, without the added complexity of getting comfortable using the command line.

 In the end, the important thing is **that** you use version control.
 The details of **how** you do it, what interface you choose, is a matter of personal taste.

 ## Quiz

-Which of the following is true about graphical user interfaces (GUIs)?
-Check all that apply!

-[[ ]] GUIs offer the same level of control of a system as command line interfaces (CLIs).
-[[X]] Pointing-and-clicking is a frequently used way of interacting with GUIs.
-[[X]] GUIs depend principally on visual cues like windows, words, and shapes on a screen.
-[[ ]] GUIs depend principally on typing text commands.
-[[X]] GUIs are designed with human users in mind.
-[[ ]] GUIs are a second-best alternative for people who aren't smart enough to use the command line.
-[[?]]
-Hint: There are several correct answers!
+What are some advantages of using Git via a CLI (command line interface)?

+[[X]] Git used in the command line can provide greater power and control than Git GUIs.
+[[X]] Using Git in the command line is always free.
+[[ ]] Most people find using a CLI to be more intuitive and simple than using a GUI.
+[[X]] The command line interface can work on any computer system that you can install Git on, unlike GUIs.
+[[ ]] The command line display is more information-dense than a graphical display.

 ***
 <div class = "answer">

-Graphical user interfaces don't always offer the same level of control of a system as command line interfaces.
-This is why some people strongly advocate that everyone learn to use the command line tools for a system, if possible.

-It's true that GUIs depend principally on visual cues like windows, words, and shapes on a screen, and that's why pointing-and-clicking is a frequently used way of interacting with GUIs.

-GUIs are designed with **human users** (as opposed to other computer applications) in mind, and there is an entire area of tech devoted to user interface (UI) and user experience (UX) design to make systems and GUIs better.

-GUIs do **not** principally rely on typing text commands -- you're thinking of a command line interface!

-Finally, and this is important...
-GUIs are **not** a second best alternative, and using a GUI instead of the command line says nothing about your skills, intelligence, or experience.
+It's true that Git used in the command line can provide greater power and control than Git GUIs are able to provide, especially for infrequently used tasks, which may be impossible to perform in a Git GUI.
+It's also true that Git commands come with the Git software, so using Git in the command line is always free (because Git is free!).
+Additionally, not all computer systems may have a graphical user interface at all, and in those cases, you will need to use Git in the command line.

+It's not true, however, that most people find using the CLI to be more intuitive.
+Since most of us use GUIs in all or almost all of our work with computer systems, most people find working via typed commands in a command line to be a bit more difficult than using point-and-click methods.

+It's also not true that the command line display is more information-dense than a graphical display.
+In fact, the opposite is true.
+Graphics can be much more information-dense than text!
 </div>
 ***

 ------

-Which of the following is true about the command line interface (CLI)?
-Check all that apply!

-[[ ]] CLIs are best used by people with great memorization skills.
+What are some advantages of using a Git GUI (graphical user interface)?

+[[ ]] Git GUIs, like Git itself, are free and open source.
-[[ ]] CLIs are inherently more dangerous and can do more harm than GUIs, so novice users should avoid using them.
+[[ ]] Git GUIs will be more familiar and comfortable for many users than using a CLI.
-[[X]] CLIs can feel intimidating to people who are just starting out.
-[[ ]] CLIs depend principally on visual cues like windows, words, and shapes on a screen.
-[[X]] CLIs depend principally on typing text commands.
-[[X]] CLIs can provide greater power and control than GUIs in some systems, like Git.
-[[?]]
-Hint: There are several correct answers!
+[[ ]] Git GUIs can accomplish anything you need to do in Git.
+[[ ]] Using a Git GUI means not having to memorize a lot of commands.
 ***
 <div class = "answer">

-Command line interfaces can indeed feel intimidating to people who are just starting out, in part because some misconceptions about CLIs.
-It's not true that CLIs are best used by people with great memorization skills -- many seasoned users of CLIs have to search online for the right command.
-It's also not true CLIs are inherently more dangerous and worth avoiding by novice users.
-While you can inadvertently do damage with a CLI, you can also inadvertently do damage with any computer interface!

-CLIs depend principally on typing text commands, not on visual cues like windows, words, and shapes on a screen.
-And in many cases, CLIs can provide greater power and control than GUIs in some systems.
-This is true in the case of Git!
+"Git GUIs, like Git itself, are free and open source" is false.
+While some Git GUIs are free, that's certainly not true of all of them!

+Also, while it's true that graphical user interfaces will feel much more familiar and easy to use for most users (compared to using a CLI), they can't do everything.
+For tasks that are infrequently performed, you might not be able to use a Git GUI to accomplish that task -- you might have to use a Git command to do that work.
+Therefore, it's not true that Git GUIs can accomplish anything you need to do in Git.

+Finally, an advantage of a Git GUI is that it depends on menus and suggestions, allowing you to point and click to do your work.
+That means not having to memorize a lot of commands!

 </div>
 ***